(studia I stopnia) – nowy kierunek w ofercie 2022/2023

-When the Senate of the Mining Academy appointed the first Council of the Faculty of Metallurgical Engineering on 21st May, 1922, metallurgy became a new, separate course.
-In its long history, the faculty’s name changed several times.
-At present, it is the Faculty of Metals Engineering and Industrial Computer Science.
+When the Senate of the Mining Academy appointed the first Council of the Faculty of Metallurgical Engineering on May 21, 1922, metallurgy became a new separate discipline.
+Throughout its long history, the faculty name has changed several times.
+Currently, it is the Faculty of Metals Engineering and Industrial Computer Science.

-Current research focuses on extractive metallurgy, materials science, metal forming, heat engineering, environmental protection, computer-aided modelling of metallurgical processes, and industrial computer science.
+The current research interests of the faculty, as well as its education offer, revolve around extractive metallurgy, materials science, metal forming, heat engineering, environmental protection, computer-aided modelling of metallurgical processes, and industrial computer science.

-Faculty graduates are prepared for careers in metals engineering, heat and air conditioning, environmental protection and waste management, and computer science for materials engineering.
-Graduates of Education in Technology and Computer Science can work in all types of educational institutions, including universities.
-They are also prepared to give lectures and training in applied and industrial computer science on courses organized by various organizations, companies, and institutions.
+Graduates of the Education in Technology and Computer Science programme of study can work in all types of educational institutions, including universities.
+They are also prepared to give lectures and training in applied and industrial computer science during courses organised by various organisations, companies, and institutions.

 build.
 B-5, room 910